Lavedonio/Alexandria/README.md

 ```
 Save this file with `.yml` extension in a folder where you know the path won't be modified, like the Desktop folder (Example: `C:\Users\USER\Desktop\Credentials\secret.yml`).

+If you prefer, you can follow this step using a JSON file instead.
+Follow the same instructions but using `.json` instead of `.yml`.

 ### 3. [Optional but recommended] Configure an Environment Variable that points where the Credentials file is.

 To configure the Environment Variable, follow the instructions bellow, based on your Operating System.

 #### Windows
-1. Place the YAML file in a folder you won't change its name or path later;
+1. Place the YAML (or JSON) file in a folder you won't change its name or path later;
 2. In Windows Search, type `Environment Variables` and click in the Control Panel result;
 3. Click on the button `Environment Variables...`;
 4. In **Environment Variables**, click on the button `New`;
-5. In **Variable name** type `CREDENTIALS_HOME` and in **Variable value** paste the full path to the recently created YAML file;
+5. In **Variable name** type `CREDENTIALS_HOME` and in **Variable value** paste the full path to the recently created YAML (or JSON) file;
 6. Click **Ok** in the 3 open windows.

 #### Linux/MacOS
-1. Place the YAML file in a folder you won't change its name or path later;
+1. Place the YAML (or JSON) file in a folder you won't change its name or path later;
 2. Open the file `.bashrc`.
 If it doesn't exists, create one in the `HOME` directory.
 If you don't know how to get there, open the Terminal, type `cd` and then **ENTER**;
-3. Inside the file, in a new line, type the command: `export CREDENTIALS_HOME="/path/to/file"`, replacing the content inside quotes by the full path to the recently created YAML file;
+3. Inside the file, in a new line, type the command: `export CREDENTIALS_HOME="/path/to/file"`, replacing the content inside quotes by the full path to the recently created YAML (or JSON) file;
 4. Save the file and restart all open Terminal windows.

 > **Note:** If you don't follow this last prerequisite, you need to set the environment variable manually inside the code.
-To do that, inside your python code, after the imports, type the command (replacing the content inside quotes by the full path to the recently created YAML file):
+To do that, inside your python code, after the imports, type the command (replacing the content inside quotes by the full path to the recently created YAML (or JSON) file):

 ```
 os.environ["CREDENTIALS_HOME"] = "/path/to/file"